 Circuit Designer Requirements

-Most employers require a Bachelor of Science in Electrical Engineering (BSEE) as their minimum education requirement.
-Others require or prefer a Master of Science in Electrical Engineering (MSEE).
+Most employers require a Bachelor of Science in Electrical or Electronics Engineering as their minimum education requirement.
+Others require or prefer a Master of Science in Electrical or Electronics Engineering.
 Some electrical engineering programs allow students to choose an area of emphasis, which may include circuit design.
 Undergraduate students enrolled in electrical engineering programs may take courses in calculus, physics, computer programming, electric circuits, signal processing, electronics and engineering design.
 Seniors may be required to complete a capstone project in which they work with a team and create a design based on client specifications.
 Students in master's degree programs may take courses in power system analysis, computer networking, probability, fiber optics, engineering management and wireless networks.

 A few years of previous experience in design engineering or a related area is also a very common employment requirement.
 Circuit designers should be comfortable working on a computer and using software programs, such as Microsoft Office.
 They should also have strong communication skills and be comfortable working as part of a team since they must work closely with engineers, technicians and layout designers.
 Tight deadlines are common in this line of work, and a strong sense of responsibility and motivation are essential.
 Skills more specific to circuit design can also be very helpful when seeking employment.
 This can include familiarity with testing procedures and equipment, knowledge of simulation software and design review presentation skills.